Flakky/ue-blueprints-styleguide/README.md

 Validation is used to check, whenever variable points to an existing object.

-You should use Validated Get node when you need to prevent flow execution, when pointer is not valid.
+You should use "Validated Get" node when you need to prevent flow execution when pointer is not valid.
-You can turn a simple Get node into a Validated one by RMB on a Get node > Convert To Validated Get;
+You can turn a simple "Get" node into a "Validated" one by RMB > Convert To Validated Get;

 When validating after Set or output node parameter, use IsValid node.